drghirlanda/alex/Docs/Manual.md

 with a `*` (asterisk).
 This means that the US will be displayed *only* at the end of the trial (with the appropriate Reward probability) *regardless* of what the subject does during the trial, as in classical conditioning or causal rating studies.
-Thus an entry like:

-Phase Stimulus Trials Reward US     Response
------ -------- ------ ------ --     --------
-1     Red      20     .9     Smiley *space

-Table: Sample `Phases.csv` file.

-Specifies that Red is to be rewarded 90% of the time at the end of a trial, *regardless* of whether the subject responds or not.
+Thus the `Phases.csv` file in Table \ref{classical} specifies that Red is to be rewarded 90% of the time at the end of a trial, *regardless* of whether the subject responds or not.
 Note that subject responses are still recorded, and if they exceed the allowed maximum the trial terminates without reward.
 This last feature makes it possible to implement omission training, i.e., reward subjects only when they abstain from responding.
 This is controlled by the [MaxResponses](#maxresponses) parameter.
 The default value is 1, which corresponds precisley to omission training.
-If you don't want the trial to ever terminate before the allotted time, you can use a value of MaxResponses so high that it cannot be possibly reached, such as 1000.
+If you don't want the trial to ever terminate before the allotted time, you can use a value of MaxResponses so high that it cannot be possibly reached, such as
+1000.

+Phase Stimulus Trials Reward US     Response
+----- -------- ------ ------ --     --------
+1     Red      20     .9     Smiley *space

+Table: A `Phases.csv` file using the Response notation *space to indicate a classical conditioning trial in which the US is delivered at the end of the trial regardless of subject behavior. \label{classical}

 Note also that on `*` trials, the ResponseTimeMin and ResponseTimeMax features are disabled (see [Global parameters](#global)).
 Because the